yguenduez/cxx-corrosion-ffi/readme.md

 ### On Windows

-If you are building on windows you need the correct toolchain to compile the rust code.
+If you are building on windows you need the correct toolchain to compile the rust code with the minGW compiler in CLion.
 There just use rustup (shipped with rust)

 ```